Originally published May 3, 2013, updated September 12, 2021

 Semolina halva or irmik helvasi is a classic Ottoman dessert and Turkish people have been cooking this dessert for centuries in their houses.
 Sometimes semolina halva is cooked with milk, sometimes with pine nuts but it is always a very light dessert.
-Semolina halva (irmik helvasi) is also a dessert in Turkey cooked after a family member passes away, served at the funerals.
-In winter Irmik helvasi is served with a cup of warm black tea and in hot summer months it is usually served with a scoop of plain ice cream.
+Semolina halva (irmik helvasi) is also a dessert in Turkey cooked after a family member passes away, served at funerals.
+In winter Irmik helvasi is served with a cup of warm black tea and in hot summer months, it is usually served with a scoop of plain ice cream.

 Semolina halva recipe ingredients: